daschinmoy21/Logia/website_nixos_install.md

 If you are building from source using `nix build` locally, make sure you have generated the frontend assets first.
 Run `bun run build` in the root directory before running nix commands, or check out a commit where `dist/` is present.

 ### Audio/Transcription Issues
 The Nix package automatically wraps the binary with the required `ffmpeg` and Python environment paths.
-If you experience issues with transcription, ensure you haven't overriden the `KORTEX_PYTHON_PATH` environment variable manually.
+If you experience issues with transcription, ensure you haven't overriden the `LOGIA_PYTHON_PATH` environment variable manually.